HistoricBridges.org Menu:

 If you look very closely at the bottom chord connection, you might notice an unusual device that is not normally present on a truss bridge.
 It is William Johnson's patented tension adjustment device.
 It operates by passing a pin through an off-center washer-like device that has notches in it.
 The washer-like device can be turned and because it is off-center, it will increase the distance of the top and bottom chord pins from each other, thus increasing diagonal member tension.
 The notches allow a second device to be fastened in place to lock the washer-like device in place once adjustment is completed.

-The diagram at left describing the device and its function may be clicked to see an enlarged version for easier reading.
+The diagram above describing the device and its function may be clicked to see an enlarged version for easier reading.

 About The Glen Gardner Bridge